vinzphenix/Reluctance_motor/README.md

 # Reluctance motor - Finite element project

 This project was done in the course `LEPL1110 Introduction to finite element methods`.
-It simulates in real-time the rotation of a switched reluctance motor by solving a PDE using FEM.
+It simulates in real-time the rotation of a switched reluctance motor by solving a PDE with FEM.
+The equations and the method are described in the file `Ressources/motor_consignes.pdf`.
 The linear system is solved using a preconditioned conjugate gradient method (PCG).

 ## Installation and execution
 ```